mubeenaz/Maven-Airlines/README.md

 ## Acknowledgments

-I'd like to thank the Maven Analytics platform for providing the dataset used to complete this project and giving me an opportunity to help solve their business problem.
+I'd like to thank the Maven Analytics platform for providing the dataset used to complete this project and giving me an opportunity to help solve their Airline's business problem.